dwaraksimha/expense-tracker/README.md

-Expense Tracker
+💸 Expense Tracker

 A full-stack expense tracker application built with a React frontend and a Node.js/Express backend, using SQLite for the database.
-Features include adding, editing, and deleting expenses, a category dropdown, and a pie chart to visualize expenses by category.
+Track your expenses, categorize them, and visualize spending patterns with an interactive pie chart. 🚀

 Created on: June 13, 2025
+Author: Dwarak Simha
+Repository: github.com/dwaraksimha/expense-tracker

+📋 Overview

+This project helps you manage your expenses efficiently.
+Add, edit, or delete expenses, categorize them into Food, Transport, Utilities, or Entertainment, and see a breakdown of your spending with a dynamic pie chart.
+The app features toast notifications, loading states, and form validation for a seamless user experience.

+✨ Features

+Add, edit, and delete expenses with real-time updates.

+Categorize expenses into Food, Transport, Utilities, and Entertainment.

+Visualize spending by category with an interactive pie chart.

+Toast notifications for user actions (add/edit/delete).

+Loading states during API calls for better UX.

+Responsive design with clean, minimal CSS.

+🛠️ Technologies Used

+Frontend: React, Vite, Chart.js, React-Toastify, Axios

+Backend: Node.js, Express, SQLite

+Styling: Plain CSS

-Project Structure
+📂 Project Structure

 expense-tracker/
 ├── client/         # Frontend (React with Vite)
+│   ├── src/
+│   │   ├── App.jsx
+│   │   ├── App.css
+│   │   └── ...
+│   ├── package.json
+│   └── ...
 ├── server/         # Backend (Node.js/Express with SQLite)
+│   ├── server.js
+│   ├── package.json
+│   └── ...
 └── README.md

+🚀 Getting Started

+Follow these steps to set up and run the project locally.

-Prerequisites
+1. Prerequisites

+Ensure you have the following installed: